jamerfort/iris-tz/docs/Timezones_and_Offsets.md

 ### Built-in Variables and Functions

-If you need to convert timestamps between various formats within the system time zone of process running IRIS, the built-in features of ObjectScript should be sufficient.
+If you need to convert timestamps between various formats within the system time zone of the process running IRIS, the built-in features of ObjectScript should be sufficient.
 Here is a brief listing of various time-related variables/functions in ObjectScript:

 - $ZTIMESTAMP / $ZTS
   - IRIS Internal format as a UTC value (offset +0000).
   - Format: ddddd,sssss.fffffff

 - $NOW(tzmins)
   - Current system local time with the given `tzmins` offset from UTC.